 Any business that is considered a “public accommodation” and has 15 or more full-time employees needs to adhere to the new law.
 This includes retail, business to consumer, and any other business that the general public can use.

 A redesign may not be necessary.
-You will probably need to make some modifications or improvements, though, to bring your site up to standard and ensure it’s fully compliant.
+You will probably have to make some modifications or improvements, though, to bring your site up to standard and ensure it’s fully compliant.

 Some businesses choose to have two versions of their website available – one standard and one built for ADA accessibility.